ericaraujophd/creation-cs112/assignment/assignment.md

 From a Creation perspective, inefficiency represents several failures:

 1. **Disorder** (Against God's Creative Order)
-   God created a cosmos—ordered and beautiful.
+   God created a cosmos-ordered and beautiful.
 An inefficient algorithm is chaotic in its relationship to the problem.
 It imposes unnecessary work on the system rather than discovering and reflecting the problem's inherent structure.

 2. **Waste** (Against Stewardship)
    Stewardship means using resources wisely.
-An inefficient algorithm wastes computational resources—energy, processing power, memory—that could be used for other purposes or preserved.
+An inefficient algorithm wastes computational resources-energy, processing power, memory-that could be used for other purposes or preserved.
 In a finite system, waste here means less available elsewhere.

 3. **Disrespect for the Created Order** (Against Recognition of Limits)
    An inefficient system treats computational resources as infinite.
 But they are finite.
 The same finiteness principle that limits extraction of natural resources also limits computational resources.